-A wide range of indoor /outdoor equipment and resources are available to meet the needs of the children in the early years department, and the children also have access to other equipment and facilities throughout the school, e.g., hall during P.E. and lunch times, playground during break times, the all-weather pitch for P.E. outside and the whole school library.
+A wide range of indoor/outdoor equipment and resources are available to meet the needs of the children in the early years department, and the children also have access to other equipment and facilities throughout the school, e.g., hall during P.E. and lunch times, playground during break times, the all-weather pitch for P.E. outside and the whole school library.

 Each cohort has two classes.
-These classes are then split up into Key Worker groups, where an allocated member of staff supports each child's learning and personal, social and emotional development.
+The children access provision across three classrooms and two outdoor spaces where all staff support each child's learning and personal, social and emotional development.
 The Teaching Assistants stay with the children during lunch time and playtime.
 The daily routine is organised into specific times such as phonics groups, whole class inputs, adult focused times and continuous provision times.